shawnusaf/MELODIES-MONET/docs/users_guide/supported_datasets.rst

 Surface
 ^^^^^^^
 To use these surface datasets in MELODIES MONET specify "obs_type" equal to "pt_sfc" in your YAML file.
+Currently, surface data in MELODIES MONET is paired horizontally to the site location and temporally with exact time matching (e.g., if model data is provided hourly and observational data is provided hourly, these will pair together.)
+More time interpolation options will be added in the future.

 Available now:
    * `AirNow <https://www.airnow.gov/>`_